|

 Forecaster: |

-027/026 |
+027/039 |

-| During the past 24 hours, solar activity was low.
-Five active sunspot regions were on the visible disk without any M-class or above flares produced.
-Due to the CME from 16 May, the solar wind speed increased to about a peak of 630 km/s.
-The geomagnetic field reached active levels for 12 hours, quiet to unsettled levels for the rest of the time.
-The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm level. |
+| During the past 24 hours, solar activity was high.
+Four active sunspot regions were on the visible disk with five M-class flares produced.
+The solar wind speed increased to about 560 km/s, and the geomagnetic field was at active levels for 6 hours and at quiet to unsettled levels for the rest of the time. |

 |